elhmn/gaussianBlur/README.md

-# 24B Bitmap reader and gaussian blur filter #
+# 24B Bitmap reader/writer and gaussian blur filter #

 How to use :